kamleshrao/ps-logs/mobile-phones/redmi-note-12-5g/VoWiFi-Issue.md

 1. The Airtel SIM1 does not shows VoWiFi **most of the time**.
 Rarely (random time) the Airtel SIM1 shows VoWiFi for few seconds and it again disappears.
 1. I have two Wired Broadband Connections (ACT Fibernet and Hathway) at Home and I have verified the same result on both.

-## My Observation
-1. Before RN12-5G, I had Redmi Note 7 Pro (RN7Pro) phone.
-1. On my RN7Pro, VoWiFi was working perfectly alright on both Airtel and Jio SIM

-## My Troubleshooting
+## My Troubleshooting (on RN12-5G)
 1. I tried to swap SIM1 and SIM2.
 But got the same VoWiFi issue with  Airtel.
 1. I got the Airtel SIM changed.
 But got the same VoWiFi issue with Airtel

+## My Observation
+1. Before RN12-5G, I had Redmi Note 7 Pro (RN7Pro) phone.
+On my RN7Pro, VoWiFi was working perfectly alright on both Airtel and Jio SIM.
+1. My Wife is using `Samsung Galaxy M21 2021 Edition` and VoWiFi is working fine on her Airtel SIM.
+1. My Son is using `Vivo Y33s` and VoWiFi is working fine on his Airtel SIM.

 ## Screenshots